jo3-l/blog/content/posts/pressure-and-chemical-eqm.md

 > An increase in pressure favours the side of an equilibrium reaction that has the smaller number of
 > gas molecules.

-Although there is a simple explanation for why this statement holds true using Le Chatelier's principle, I thought it'd be a fun exercise to convince myself of the statement by a different, more convoluted method: deducing the expected direction of the shift via comparing the equilibrium constant $K_c$ with the reaction quotient $Q$.
+While there's a simple explanation for why this statement holds true using Le Chatelier's principle, I thought it'd be a fun exercise to convince myself of the statement via a different, more convoluted
+route: deducing the expected direction of the shift via comparing the equilibrium constant $K_c$ with the reaction quotient $Q$.

-## Outline of approach
+## Idea

 In general, the reaction quotient $Q$ tends toward the equilibrium constant $K_c$.
 Concretely, if $Q
 < K_c$ then the products are favored and conversely if $Q > K_c$ the reactants are favored.
 Thus, if